Sociocultural Support Activities

 Local Communities

-2023 marks Canon U.S.A.’s 25th anniversary as a flagship sponsor of the Making Strides Against Breast Cancer Walk.
-The funds raised and donated by Canon go to the American Cancer Society to support breast cancer research, education, and patient services.
+2025 marks Canon U.S.A.'s 27th anniversary as a flagship sponsor of the Making Strides Against Breast Cancer Walk.
+The funds raised and donated by Canon U.S.A. go to the American Cancer Society to support breast cancer research, education, and patient services.

 Food Donations

-We carry out food drives and food bank activities to donate food to organizations in need at our Shimomaruko headquarters, Utsunomiya Office, Canon U.S.A., Canon Canada, and other locations.
+We carry out food drives and food bank activities to donate food to organizations in need at the Shimomaruko headquarters of Canon Inc. as well as at other Group companies in Japan and overseas.

 Education and Science